tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: naming convention change to obj_lst (no) or item_lst (yes)
 			- DONE: update result_class_def()
 			- DONE: updated creature_class_def()
+	- TBD: new feature_lst attribue
+		- IDEAS:
+			- creatures could have a 'features' attribute (like rooms) for ViewOnly attributes (e.g. burt's 'conscince', princess 'poise' & 'moxie')
+			- (maybe goblin's "officiousness" ?)
-	- TBD: new feature_lst (maybe "officiousness" ?); is visible to outside world but not listed via 'examine'
+			- is visible to outside world but not listed via 'examine'
+			- for burt maybe add brass_lantern - always trust and shining in your off hand... wouldn't want that to go out now would we?
+Grues...
-		- TBD: add attribute & extend instantiation
+		- DONE: add attribute & extend instantiation
-		- TBD: create setters & getters
+		- DONE: create setters & getters
-		- TBD: create ViewOnly obj to put in goblin & hedgehog instantiation
+		- INPROC: create ViewOnly obj and description text to put in goblin & hedgehog instantiation
+			- DONE: goblin = officiouness
+			- TBD: hedgehog = valor; caprecious and messy sort of valor - sort of show up three sheets to the wind but ready to save the day
-		- TBD: create text for new obj
+		- TBD: update text to hint at easter eggs
 		- TBD: create get_inv() method
 			- TBD: create active_gs dict entry that defines hero = burt and create a get_hero() method to get this info
 			- TBD: create get_inv() to get creature inventory